Darren Day: Career

+In 2023, the feature film Rudy was released where Day played the character of Thomas Wallace, for which he won the award for Best Supporting Actor at the British Independent Film Festival.

-In 2021 and currently in 2025, Day is touring the UK and Ireland in Chicago: The Musical playing the role of lawyer Billy Flynn.
+In 2021 and 2025, Day toured the UK and Ireland in Chicago: The Musical playing the role of lawyer Billy Flynn.

+In the 2025–26 pantomime season, Day appeared as Fitzwarren in Dick Whittington and His Cat at the Gordon Craig Theatre, Stevenage.

 Personal life

 In the 1990s, Day was engaged to Anna Friel, Tracy Shaw and Isla Fisher.
-In the 2000s, he was engaged to Adele Vellacott and later Suzanne Shaw.
-Day is the father of Shaw's first child, a son named Corey MacKenzie Shaw-Day, (born 16 December 2004).

-In 2007, he wed actress Stephanie Dooley, had a son and daughter named Dalton Day (born 1 November 2011) and Madison Day (born 2 October 2006) and divorced Stephanie in 2019.
+In the 2000s, he was engaged to Adele Vellacott and Suzanne Shaw.
+Day is the father of Shaw's first child, a son named Corey MacKenzie Shaw-Day (born 16 December 2004).
+In 2007, he married actress Stephanie Dooley; they had a son named Dalton Day (born 1 November 2011) and daughter named Madison Day (born 2 October 2006), before divorcing in 2019.

-In April 2010, Day was found guilty of his second drink-driving offence in two years, and banned from driving for five years, and also of possessing an offensive weapon, namely a kubotan-style keyring, by a court in Edinburgh.
+In April 2010, Day was found guilty of his second drink-driving offence in two years, and banned from driving for five years.
+He was also convicted of possessing an offensive weapon, namely a kubotan-style keyring, by a court in Edinburgh.

-In August 2020, Day got engaged to Sophie Ladds, an actress and disclosed his borderline personality disorder.He also has ADHD.
+In August 2020, Day got engaged to Sophie Ladds, an actress and disclosed his borderline personality disorder.